 ELM integrates a standards-based design process with seamless technology applications and design thinking to create engaging learning experiences for students.
 In our model, teachers become designers of authentic standards-based challenges grounded in the local community and they facilitate learners through our five consistent protocols to resourcefully and responsibly meet the challenge while mastering the standards.
 In the model, students gain content knowledge as well as the hard and soft skills to become college and career ready and thrive as a contributing citizen and community member.

 Engage! offers training and coaching packages for both campuses and districts who are interested in implementing the Engage!
 Learning Model.
-We train teachers we train teachers to lead their classrooms by creating a collaborative, autonomous, sustainable learning environment.
+We train teachers to lead their classrooms by creating a collaborative, autonomous, sustainable learning environment.
 We coach teachers as they grow as leaders, designers, and facilitators.
 We train and coach administrators as they develop learning organizations.
 We also provide ongoing support with virtual coaching and eStudio, a design platform and complete resource library for all of our clients that has a searchable database of units aligned to the standards for each grade level and course, student templates for each level, teaching videos for every aspect of the process, and a guided, interactive design process to implement and sustain the model successfully while collaborating with other educators across the state.
 We are thrilled to be serving over 100,000 students in visionary districts all across this state and seeing the results of increased student engagement, attendance, and achievement as a result.